 Through the centuries, disabilities have baffled and confused people, and many people with CP, and other conditions, would likely have suffered greatly.
 That said, ancient and medieval evidence shows that cerebral palsy was, indeed, prevalent, if misunderstood.

 Thanks to the work of 19th century scientists, we now have a much greater understanding of the causes of CP.
-So, the question of how to make a cerebral palsy claim is much clearer; we now know the causes at birth that may be blamed.
+So, the question of how to make a cerebral palsy claim is much clearer; we now know the causes at birth that may be blamed, and each person is able to get an individual disability insurance quote.
 To discover more about the history of cerebral palsy, and the research that got us to where we are today, read on…

 What is Cerebral Palsy?